Context is the key—from that comes the understanding of everything.

 Continuous Collaboration Ensures Deployability

-Ensuring that a solution will operate correctly in its context requires continuous feedback.
-Solution builders need feedback that their solution will work properly in the deployed environment (see Continuous Delivery Pipeline).
-Cadence-based development frequently integrates the entire system-of-systems solution to demonstrate progress toward the top-level context’s Milestone and Release commitments.
-Continuous collaboration helps ensure that the solution can be deployed in the ultimate Customer’s context:
+Ensuring that a solution will operate correctly in its context and deployed environment requires continuous feedback (see the Continuous Delivery Pipeline article).
+Cadence-based development frequently integrates the entire system-of-systems solution to demonstrate progress toward the top-level context’s Milestone and release commitments.
+Continuous collaboration helps ensure that the solution can be deployed in the ultimate customer’s context:

 - The customer raises and discusses context issues during PI planning and solution demos

-- System builders and the Customer share relevant context knowledge, environment, and infrastructure, such as interface mock-ups, test and integration environments, test and deployment scripts, etc.
+- Understanding and sharing relevant solution context knowledge, environment, and infrastructure, such as interface mock-ups, test and integration environments, and test and deployment scripts

 - Solution Architect/Engineering ensures technical alignment with solution context—interfaces, constraints, etc.

-Consequently, there are many collaboration points between the system builder and the various roles within the Customer organization.
-Several SAFe roles carry that responsibility along with their Customer counterparts, as shown in Figure 5.
+Consequently, there are many collaboration points between the development teams and the various roles within the customer organization.
+Several SAFe roles carry that responsibility along with their customer counterparts, as shown in Figure 5.

-Thereby, effective Customer/system builder collaboration helps ensure that the system meets the Customers’ needs, in their context.
+Therefore, effective collaboration between customer and SAFe roles helps ensure that the system meets the customers’ needs in their context.